Sea Scouts (film): Plot

-However, Donald forgets to untie the rope holding the ship to the dock, and the ship stays in place.
+Donald forgets to untie the rope holding the ship to the dock, and the ship stays in place.
 Then a gust of wind tears the mast loose, taking Donald up with it and knocking his hat off.
-He tells his nephews to lower him down so he can retrieve it.
-But suddenly, a big, hungry shark appears, wanting to devour Donald.
+He tells his nephews to lower him down so he can retrieve it, but suddenly, a big, hungry shark appears, wanting to devour Donald.
 His nephews mess up again by lowering the rope downwards instead of upwards and saying "Aye aye, sir!", letting go of the rope and letting him fall on the rope toward the shark's mouth.
 He manages to get off just in time and escapes by hanging on a cable attached to the boat.

-His nephews set out to rescue him by getting into the rowboat and paddling to below the spot where he is hanging, carrying a lifebuoy.
-However, the shark scares them off after Donald has already let go, causing him to fall down into the water right in front of the shark.
+His nephews set out to rescue him by getting into the rowboat and paddling to below the spot where he is hanging, carrying a lifebuoy, but the shark scares them off after Donald has already let go, causing him to fall down into the water right in front of the shark.
 A fast chase around the bay then ensues, as Donald attempts to avoid getting eaten by the shark.
 Several close calls happen, including one where Donald is in the shark's mouth and is saved only by his lifebuoy preventing the shark's jaws from closing.
 Finally, Donald is rammed into his ship, with his hat being messed up in the process.
 Enraged, he charges full speed at the shark and punches it in the nose, knocking it backwards onto a buoy.
 The film ends with Donald and his nephews rowing back to shore with the lifebuoy stuck on Donald's rear end in big letters, describing Donald position as the "S.S.
 Rear Admiral".